nelsonlopezjimenez/karyosim/public/quiz/README.md

 Then I copy/pasted questions and decided to do array of arrays [ [0,1,2,3,4], [], [], [], []]
 where title is now at zero, and the four questions at 1,2,3,4 index position.
+Because dealing with multiple lines editing make it easier than adding property names curly braces were replaced by brackets, and quotes were added using alt.